-If a member of staff deems, and has sufficient evidence to support that a pupil has an item that can cause considerable harm or is a prohibited item they have the right to confiscate the item.
+If a member of staff deems, and has sufficient evidence, to support that a pupil has an item that can cause considerable harm or is a prohibited item they have the right to confiscate the item.
 Once this item is confiscated it must be handed to a member of senior management and collected by parents in a formal setting.
-Staff in school have the power to search a pupil if there is evidence to suggest they have the following items:
+The Headteacher, or a member of staff authorised by the Headteacher, hasthe power to search a pupil if there is evidence to suggest they have the following items:

-- Knives
+- Knives and weapons

 - Alcohol

 - Illegal drugs

 - Stolen items

-- Tobacco/Cigarettes
+- Tobacco/Cigarettes/Vapes

 - Fireworks

 - Pornographic images (e-safety cause of concern to be completed in line with e-safety policy

 - Mobile phones

-- Or other items that may cause
+- Imitation firearms (including BB guns)

+- Any article that the member of staff reasonably suspects has been, or is likely to be used:

+- o to commit an offence, or

+- to cause personal injury to, or damage to property of; any person (including the pupil).